Qantas Frequent Flyer Program vs Virgin Australia Velocity Rewards

-When it comes to value, Velocity points also tend to go further for flight redemptions.
+When it comes to value, Velocity points tend to go further for flight redemptions.
 For example, a one-way economy flight from Sydney to Melbourne costs 7,800 points (not including any additional taxes or fees), whilst a $50 Myer gift card costs 9,000 points – a difference of 1,200 points.

 Similar to Qantas, Velocity also allows you to use a combination of points and cash, although this is currently only available for flight redemptions.
 Minimum point values also apply.
-Compare the best* and worst ways you can redeem Velocity Points.

 Verdict: Velocity for flights and Qantas for gifts